About WHO HAS THE GOLD?

 “I’m trying to maneuver around all the potholes and keep from having the steering wheel ripped from my grip.
 Wait.
 I see what I think is the diner—at least I think it’s the diner—is the only two-story building in town.”

 “Julie, my New Jersey bedroom is a metropolis compared to this pathetic burg.
 They have a church, or I should say they had a church.”

 “What do you mean, ‘had a church’?”

 “The church’s steeple is half knocked over.
 You should see the houses.
-They are small shacks, lining a bunch of dirt roads leading away from the diner.”
+They are small shacks, along some dirt roads leading away from the diner.”
 She faced left and right—hoping.